whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Spiritual Strength with Others.md

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #29<br/>Serve the Earth Together</div>
 <div class="rev-act-body">People have unity when they all deeply care about the same things.
 This is part of the magic of the Haudenosaunee's Thanksgiving Address -- among other things, it's a public statement where they remind themselves of their shared gratitude for the Earth, and how important the Earth is to them.<br/><br/>Build unity with others by caring for the Earth together.
 Whether you're protecting a forest or river from destruction or pollution, or enriching the soil or creating new bird habitat, find a practical way with others to give back to the nonhumans who give us humans so much.</div></div>

-#### To Build a Nation One Community at a Time, Build a Community One Person at a Time
+#### Build a Nation One Community at a Time, and Build a Community One Person at a Time

 Healthy nations are built on healthy communities where people have deep relationships with each other and the Earth.
 The Zapatistas showed me how to build a nation one community at a time.